AP sources: MLB players cut to 89 games, want prorated money

 MLB did not appear to view the proposal as productive but made no comment.
 MLB has said that absent an agreement it could go ahead with a shorter schedule of perhaps 50 games.

 Players made their move one day after management cut its proposed schedule from 82 games to 76.
 The union proposed the regular season start July 10 and end Oct.
 11, and it accepted MLB’s plan to expand the postseason from 10 teams to as many as 16.
+However, if management announces a schedule without an agreement, it would not be able to alter the established postseason format.

 The union’s plan would have the World Series end in mid-to-late November, and players said they would accept MLB’s proposal to have the ability to shift postseason games to neutral sites.

+Teams say they fear a second wave of the coronavirus and do not want to extend the World Series past October.
+Deputy Commissioner Dan Halem told the union a 76-game schedule could not be staged unless players agreed to a deal by Wednesday.

-But players insist on full prorated salaries as specified in the March 26 agreement between the perpetually feuding sides.
+Players continue to insist on full prorated salaries as specified in the March 26 agreement between the perpetually feuding sides.
+The deal gave players service time in the event no games are played this year along with a $170 million salary advance.

 MLB says that because the season likely would be played in empty ballparks without fans, the absence of gate-related revenue would lead to a loss of $640,000 for each additional game played, a figure the union questions.
+MLB’s proposal would guarantee players 50% of prorated salaries and another 20% if the postseason is completed, and teams would fund a $50 million pool for players’ postseason shares even if no tickets sold.
+MLB also would forgive 20% of the salary advance.

 Players had been set to earn about $4 billion in salaries this year before opening day was pushed back from March 26 due to the new coronavirus, and the union’s initial economic proposal on May 31 called for a 114-game schedule running through October and salaries totaling $2.8 billion.
 The shorter schedule in the new plan lowered the amount to about $2.2 billion.